Advertisement

 “You don’t like to give up on somebody, but I tried everything.
 I wanted to give it my all and it just didn’t work,” she says sadly.

-The cracks in Fran’s marriage appeared when her children had flown the coop and her husband, who used to travel a lot for work, started a business from home, forcing the two of them to jostle together like never before.
+The cracks in Fran’s marriage appeared when her children had flown the coop.
+Her husband, who used to travel a lot for work, started a business from home.
+It forced the two of them to jostle together like never before.
 Fran made the decision to leave, but it was far from easy.

-Psychologist Gemma Cribb, author of Doing Single Well, says a sense of loneliness, anxiety about the future and a loss of purpose are all common for women who divorce later in life.
+Psychologist Gemma Cribb, author of Doing Single Well, says loneliness, anxiety about the future, and a loss of purpose are all common for those who divorce later in life.

 “It can be difficult to imagine navigating the later years and age-related changes in health and functioning without your significant other,” she says.